Conversion Marketing – Domain Name Registration

-Conversion Marketing Ltd does not offer domain registration services to the general public.
+Conversion Marketing is a UK limited company (referred to throughout these terms as ‘CML’ does not offer domain registration services to the general public.

-Where Conversion Marketing Ltd acts as a registrar in respect of domain names, each registrant will have entered into a contract by exchange of email providing the terms and conditions of such registration, which (amongst other things):-
+Where CML acts as a registrar in respect of domain names, each registrant will have entered into a contract by the exchange of email providing the terms and conditions of such registration, which (amongst other things):-

 – Stipulates that any requests for changes should be made by telephone and not by email;

 – Advises that the cost of registration is £9.99+vat per year, with a minimum term of 2 years.

 – Advises that domain renewals are charged at £9.99+vat per year with a minimum term or 1 year.

 – Advises that transfers into the CML Tag are free, Transfers to another Tag are charged at £10.00+vat, per domain.